Created by Jean C. Havez, Joe Mitchell & Clyde Bruckman

 Heartbroken (presumably–it’s hard to tell with Keaton), he heads to the projecting booth and starts the next film, and is soon lost in a dream, imagining himself as the world famous “crime-crushing criminologist” at last–on the screen.
 And thus begins one of the great dream sequences of early cinema.
 Does Keaton break the fourth wall?
 Heck, yeah–he pulverizes it!
 The Great Stone Face is now the Great Detective (in a tux, no less) that he always wanted to be, hot on the trail of some missing jewels, working the case and scoffing at danger, much to the dismay of the treacherous thieves who figure their only hope is to kill him before he cracks the case.
 Hilarity–and some mind-blowing stunts, gimmicks and a frantic chase involving boats, trains and automobiles–ensue, as the Projectionist proves to be a wily and cunning adversary, deftly sidestepping assorted attacks (Poison!
 Exploding billiard balls!), in a case that at times oddly parallels his real-life dilemma.
 He also displays some mad pool skills.

 In “reel” life, the Projectionist triumphs.
-In “real” life, however, it’s his would-be girlfriend who displays the real deductive chops, and clears her true love’s name.
+In “real” life, however, it’s his would-be girlfriend who displays the real deductive chops, clearing her true love’s name, and cracking the case, with “the exception of locating the pearls and finding the thief.”

 - “You could make a highlight reel of classic silent comedy moments using only Buster Keaton’s Sherlock, Jr., and no one could justly complain.
 In the 91 years since Keaton made his love letter to cinema, no one has crafted a better examination of the relationship between the audience and the silver screen.
 Keaton plays a movie theater projectionist… who dreams he walks into a movie screen and becomes a suave hero—the perfect metaphor for the appeal of the movies.”